syncfusion-content/xamarin-docs/Xamarin/SfLinearGauge/Getting-Started.md

 ## Add a Symbol Pointer

-An arrow head that points to the value can be added using SymbolPointer class instantiated and assigned to pointers collection.
+An arrow head that points to the value is called the Symbol Pointer which can be added by instantiating the SymbolPointer class and assigning it to the Pointers collection.

 {% tabs %}